Huegoxaga/notes/javascript/react.md

 - App component(`App.js`) is the root component and it contains other customized components in a tree.
 - `app.js` usually is one component that contains all sub-components for the app then to be associated with DOM in index.js.
+- Wrap the entire App component with `<React.StrictMode></React.StrictMode>` will enable the strict mode
+  - StrictMode is a tool for highlighting potential problems in an application.
+It activates additional checks and warnings for its descendants.

 ### Customized Component